fishinwind/workshop/rst/Block_1/class-5.rst

     In [1]: for i in range(5):
        ...:     print i

-where :py:func:`range` is a python function that generates the numbers `0, 1, 2, 3, 4`.
+where the :py:func:`range` function generates the numbers `0, 1, 2, 3, 4`.

 Python Types
 ============